MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 ## To copy a profile
 To save time, you can create a new profile by copying an existing one.
 Copy one that has similar settings to the one you want to create.

+> [!NOTE]
+> When you copy a profile, all the involved page customizations are copied as well, both the user-created and those derived from extensions.

 1. On the **Profiles (Roles)** page, select the line for the profile that you want to copy, and then choose the **Copy profile** action.
 2. Fill in the **Profile ID** and **Display Name** fields, and then choose the **OK** button.
 3. On the **Profiles (Roles)** page, open the newly created profile card, and then edit other fields as necessary.

 ## To edit a profile
 You can edit a profile by changing the fields on the **Profile (Role)** page.
-However, tThe changes will not be visible to user assigned the profile until they sign out and back in.
+However, the changes will not be visible to user assigned the profile until they sign out and back in.

 > [!Caution]
 > Do not rename a profile while users assigned the profile are signed in as users may experience that the product freezes and must be restarted.